Team

 Position after Tan Lab: Undergraduate Student in Neuroscience, Kent State University

-Current: Postbaccalaurate Fellow, National Institute of Mental Health
+Current: Postbaccalaurate Fellow, Noninvasive Neuromodulation Unit (Laboratory of Sarah Lisanby), National Institute of Mental Health

 Brandon Ameglio